 Stock options were granted at the closing price on the day of the grant and accordingly, will have value only if the market price of the Company's common stock increases after the grant date.
-The 2020 stock option grants vest and become exercisable over three years-one-third on each of the first three anniversaries following grant-and are exercisable for a maximum of ten years from the grant date, subject to earlier expiration in the event of certain terminations of employment.
-The Company's stock options are typically approved at the Board meeting in February each year (in 2020, the grant was made in March), with a grant date that is generally three trading days after the Company's report of financial results for the prior year.
-Any grants for newly hired executive officers are typically approved following the executive officer's employment date and grants generally occur three trading days after the Company's report of quarterly financial results.
-Further details regarding option grants to the 2020 NEOs are provided below under "Executive Compensation Tables Grants of Plan-Based Awards."
+The 2021 stock option grants vest and become exercisable over three years-one-third on each of the first three anniversaries following grant-and are exercisable for a maximum of ten years from the grant date, subject to earlier expiration in the event of certain terminations of employment.
+The Company's stock options are typically approved at the Board meeting in February each year (in 2021, the grant was made in March), with a grant date that is generally three trading days after the Company's report of financial results for the prior year.
+Any grants for newly hired executive officers are approved by the Human Resources Committee generally occur on the executive officer's employment date, if such date is during the Company's open trading window, three trading days after the Company's report of quarterly or annual financial results.
+Further details regarding option grants to the 2021 NEOs are provided below under "Executive Compensation Tables Grants of Plan-Based Awards."

-RSUs (25% of target total annual equity value)
+RSUs (0% of target total annual equity value for Mr. Casey; 25% of target total annual equity value for the other NEOs)

-RSUs awarded in 2020 vest over three years-one-third on each of the first three anniversaries following grant-unless otherwise specified in an employment agreement.
+RSUs awarded in 2021 vest over three years-one-third on each of the first three anniversaries following grant.
 RSUs were granted with dividend equivalent rights subject to the same conditions and vesting periods as the RSUs.
-Further details regarding RSU grants to the 2020 NEOs are provided below under "Executive Compensation Tables" - "2020 Grants of Plan-Based Awards."
+Further details regarding RSU grants to the 2020 NEOs are provided below under "Executive Compensation Tables" - "2021 Grants of Plan-Based Awards."